Heat Pumps 101

 A: Anyone can use a heat pump in addition to a gas furnace system to maximize efficiency and comfort.
 One of the unique benefits of using a heat pump is the ability to custom-tailor the comfort of your home without wasting energy.

 Think of it as the Goldilocks of central HVAC equipment.
-During the changing of seasons, where it's hot & humid during the day but frigid at night, a heat pump handles both tasks efficiently and seamlessly.
+During the changing of seasons, where it's hot and humid during the day but frigid at night, a heat pump handles both tasks efficiently and seamlessly.
 Instead of running the air conditioner and being too cold or running the furnace and being too hot, your heat pump system will keep everything just right!

 Heat Pump vs. Furnace